vtexdocs/dev-portal-content/docs/localization/managing-urls-with-redirects-and-rewrite-paths.md

     },
     ```

     > ℹ️ The `redirects` function requires the `required.json` file, which you will create in the next step.
-This file holds the redirect definitions.
+This file contains the redirect definitions.

 3. Go to the `src` folder and create the `redirects.json` file.
-Inside the `redirects.json` file, add the following:
+In the `redirects.json` file, add the following:

     ```src/redirects.json
     [